Daffodils Jonquils and Buttercups

 paperwhites a form of narcissus

-Now I’m sure not all paperwhites have an offensive smell, and some may even like their heavy fragrance.
-This was just one experience, so don’t let it hold you back if want to plant some or pick up a bouquet……just smell it first)))
+Now, to be fair, not all paperwhites have an offensive smell.
+In fact, some people actually enjoy their heavy fragrance.
+This was just one memorable experience, so don’t let it deter you if you’re thinking about planting some or picking up a bouquet—just make sure to give them a sniff first!

-What about you?
-Are they daffodils, jonquils, or buttercups?
-Leave your answer in the comments!
+So, what about you?
+Are they daffodils, jonquils, or buttercups in your book?
+Leave your answer in the comments! 🌼

 Leave a Reply